 The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis included herein with management, as well as the accompanying tables set forth below.
-Based on this review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and incorporated into the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2007.
-This report is provided by the following Independent Directors who currently comprise the Compensation Committee, although Mr. Turner only first joined the Compensation Committee upon his appointment to the Board of Directors in November, 2006 and he took no part in the 2006 compensation decisions for the Named Executive Officers.
+Based on this review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and incorporated into the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2008.
+This report is provided by the following Independent Directors who currently comprise the Compensation Committee.